nocomplexity/codeaudit/README.md

 Python Codeaudit - A modern Python source code analyzer based on distrust.

-Codeaudit is a tool designed to find security issues in Python code.
-This static application security testing (SAST) tool has great features to simplify the necessary security tasks and make it fun and easy.
+Codeaudit is a tool to find security issues in Python code.
+This static application security testing (SAST) tool has **great** features to simplify the necessary security tasks and make it fun and easy.

 This tool is created for:
 * Anyone who want or must check security risks with Python programs.